okfn/opendatahandbook-old/source/appendices/file-formats.rst

 Some dedicated systems, etc. have their own data formats that they can save or export data in.
-It can sometimes be enough to expose data in such a format - especially if it is expected that further use would be in a similar system as that they come from.
-It should always be indicated, where you can find more information on these proprietary formats, for example by providing a link to the supplier's website.
+It can sometimes be enough to expose data in such a format - especially if it is expected that further use would be in a similar system as that which they come from.
+Where further information on these proprietary formats can be found should always be indicated, for example by providing a link to the supplier's website.
-Generally it is recommended to display data in non-proprietary formats, where feasible.
+Generally it is recommended to display data in non-proprietary formats where feasible.

 HTML